psytext/rosettastats/docs/moderatedMediation.md

 ```

-The output of the ' moderatedMediationSem ' function can be put in an R object and can then be further inspected.
-The ' print ' and three ' plot ' functions are  developped to provide relevant output of this analysis.
+The output of the ' gemm ' function can be put in an R object and can then be further inspected.
+The 'print' and three 'plot' functions are  developped to provide relevant output of this analysis.
 Plots are only relevant when there is moderation, because they show the simple slopes or index of moderated mediation.

 ```r